Book tickets and view all SuperDaughter Day events below:

-SuperDaughter Day is an annual International Women's Day Event hosted by WORK180.
-The event is held in each capital city in Australia and New Zealand.
+SuperDaughter Day is an annual, not-for-profit, International Women's Day Event hosted by WORK180.
+The event is held in capital cities in Australia and New Zealand.

 Since 2016, over 3000 girls aged 5-12 years old became Superheroes along with the parents, exploring the exciting world of STEM (science, technology, engineering, maths).
 The girls also met some amazing female role models in tech, enjoyed delicious cupcakes and received a goodie bag to take home!

 - Lego Mind Storms

 - Jewelbots and interactive unicorn horns

 Despite a huge growth in IT jobs, women account for only 16% of tech roles and the percentage of female tech grads has also been in decline since 1989.